 A little further east you’ll find the playground.
 It’s really different from any other in Calgary right now.
-My 3 and 6 year old loved it.
-I was surprised that even my 3 year old was able to navigate her way up the triangle structure and across to the slides. (check out my review of the St. Patrick’s Island Park playground itself)
+My 3 and 6 year old loved it. (check out my review of the St. Patrick’s Island Park playground itself)

 Next to the playground is ‘the rise’.
 A large hill that will be used for tobogganing as well as seating for movies in the park and community events.